ycguo97/PartialFaceReg/README.md

 # PartialFaceReg

+The code for the paper 'Deep Learning-Based Quasi-Conformal Surface Registration for Partial 3D Faces Applied to Facial Recognition'.

-The code for paper 'Landmark Detection and Registration on Partial Face via Quasi-conformal Geometry and Machine Learning'.
-It will be available soon.
+The code for LD-net is available.
+More code will be available soon.